ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   Where vhavard is the name of your cluster just as in the previous step.

 1. Environment-specific configurations

+  **STORAGE NOTE:** If you are going to be installing rook/Ceph or Gluster storage you may also want to consider adding additional compute nodes to use as storage nodes.
+If using separate storage nodes for Ceph, provision three additional nodes (minimum, but can be more) and name them appropriately (e.g. storage-0, storage-1, storage-2).
+These should be provisioned exactly like compute nodes with the exception of the extra disk as noted below.

+  Alternatively, you can also just use all compute nodes as storage nodes without designating them separately.
+When doing this for Ceph storage you must have a minimum of three.
+In this document we will assume there are three separate storage nodes.

+  All nodes which will also be used as storage nodes will need a second hard disk provisioned (the installer will only use /dev/sda).
+This second hard disk will be /dev/sdb and will be used by Ceph when installing the Ceph storage cluster.
+You can also add more than one additional disk to be used by the Ceph storage cluster, but only one is required.

   <details>
   <summary>Configure VMware Environment</summary>

   1. Create the 'append-bootstrap.ign' File

-  The bootstrap.ign file is too large to be used when deploying the VMs as documented below so you will need to create a smaller file which will cause the VMware server to grab this file from the webserver you configured on the installation server.
+  <br>The bootstrap.ign file is too large to be used when deploying the VMs as documented below so you will need to create a smaller file which will cause the VMware server to grab this file from the webserver you configured on the installation server.
 Because we created a softlink for our project folder, the file is already accessible for download.
 We just need to create the `append-bootstrap.ign` file for use when we deploy our bootstrap node.

   In your project folder (e.g. /opt/vhavard), create a new file named append-bootstrap.ign with the following contents: